AhmedElsherbini/Panaroo_stats/README.md

 **What do you need?**

-a prefix in your genome's names marking the group you are interested **(consider this before you start Panaroo analysis)**, and the Panaroo gene_presence_absence file
+a prefix in your genome's names marking the group you are interested **(consider this before you start Panaroo analysis)**, and the Panaroo gene_presence_absence file which looks like the simple.csv attached.

 *What about dependencies?*